belidzs/mnb/README.md

 ```

 ### GetInfo()
-Returns the first and the last days when rates were published and all available currencies.
+Returns the first and the last day when rates were published, including all available currencies.

 ```python
 >>> client.get_info()